Northland Region: Demography

-Of those at least 15 years old, 20,622 (14.6%) people had a bachelor or higher degree, and 30,210 (21.4%) people had no formal qualifications.
-The median income was $24,800, compared with $31,800 nationally.
-16,284 people (11.5%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 60,396 (42.7%) people were employed full-time, 21,138 (14.9%) were part-time, and 7,380 (5.2%) were unemployed.
+Of those at least 15 years old, 20,514 (13.2%) people had a bachelor's or higher degree, 87,414 (56.1%) had a post-high school certificate or diploma, and 41,562 (26.7%) people exclusively held high school qualifications.
+The median income was $33,100, compared with $41,500 nationally.
+11,367 people (7.3%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 67,788 (43.5%) people were employed full-time, 21,735 (13.9%) were part-time, and 5,469 (3.5%) were unemployed.

 Māori refer to Northland – and by extension its Māori people – as Te Taitokerau (the northern tide) and Māori language and traditions are strong there.
 Major tribal groups include Ngāpuhi, Te Aupōuri, Te Rarawa, Ngāti Kahu, Ngāti Kurī and Ngāti Whātua.
 Several of these tribes form a loose association known as the Muriwhenua.

 Approximately one third of the region's population are Māori; the majority of the remainder is of European lineage.
 Compared to the rest of the country, Pacific Islanders are under-represented in Northland.
 Although most of the region's European population are British (as is true with the rest of the country), certain other ethnicities are represented as well.
 These include a sizeable Croatian community from the Dargaville area north, particularly around Kaitaia.